 - Publish Status Updates (Send a prepared status update to all subscribers attached to the incident, to keep them aware of the incident’s progress.)

 - Add a Conference Bridge (View the conference bridge details on the incident details page.)

 A response play can be used directly by on-call engineers during triage when they determine something they’ve been paged for is bigger than expected.
 A service can also be configured to run a response play automatically whenever an incident opens on that service.

-You may also want to use a custom responder message - this allows you to specify a conference bridge or Slack channel where the response will be taking place.
+You may also want to use a custom responder message - this allows you to specify a conference bridge phone number or URL, or a Slack channel where the response will be taking place.